tmolteno/TART/hardware/rpi/README.md

 ## Connecting to TART remotely

-on the tags.elec.ac.nz machine, issue the following command to connect to the weighbridge
+Each TART node uses autossh to forward a port on a remote server to ssh on the local machine.
+Each TART node forwards a DIFFERENT port.

+If a TART node were forwarding 2222, then after logging in to the remote machine (tart.elec.ac.nz) the following commands would connect back to the TART (wherever it was in the world)

     ssh -p 2222 localhost